-Christine King Age: 66 Director Since: 2006 Committees: Compensation: Executive
+Christine King Age: 67 Director Since: 2006 Committees: Compensation: Executive

-Professional Experience: Ms. King has served as a director of QLogic Corp. since 2013 and as executive chairman and chairman of the board since 2015.
+Professional Experience: Ms. King served as a director of QLogic Corp. from 2013 to 2016 and as executive chairman and chairman of the board from 2015 to 2016.
 Ms. King was the president and CEO and a director of Standard Microsystems Corporation, a silicon-based integrated circuits company, from 2008 to 2012; and CEO and director of AMI Semiconductor from 2001 to 2008.
-In addition to her current public company directorships listed below, she served as a director of Open Silicon, Inc. from 2008 to 2012 and Atheros Communications, Inc. from 2008 to 2011.

-Current Public Company Directorships: QLogic Corp.; Cirrus Logic, Inc.; Skyworks Solutions, Inc.; Idaho Power Company
+Current Public Company Directorships: Cirrus Logic, Inc.; Skyworks Solutions, Inc.; Idaho Power Company

-Former Public Company Directorships in Past Five Years: Atheros Communications, Inc.; Standard Microsystems Corporation
+Former Public Company Directorships in Past Five Years: Standard Microsystems Corporation; QLogic Corp